openshift/hypershift-dataplane-metrics-forwarder/README.md

 - Service
 - Route

-Additionally, the CMO on the Data Plane is configured using another Policy that only targets Hosted Clusters.
+Additionally, the CMO on the dataplane is configured using another policy that only targets hosted clusters.

 ## Proxy initialization process